Dipylidium: Adult morphology

 The adult worm is about 18 in long.
 Gravid proglottids containing the worm's microscopic eggs are either passed in the definitive host's feces or may leave their host spontaneously and are then ingested by microscopic flea larvae (the intermediate hosts) in the surrounding environment.
 As in all members of family Dipylidiidae, proglottids of the adult worm have genital pores on both sides (hence the name double-pore tapeworm).
 Each side has a set of male and female reproductive organs.
 The uterus is paired with 16 to 20 radial branches each.
 The scolex has a retractable rostellum with four rows of hooks, along with the four suckers that all cyclophyllid cestodes have.

-Adult worm scolex is rhomboidal in shape with a transverse diameter of 250-500um.
+Adult worm scolex is rhomboidal in shape with a transverse diameter of 250–500 um.

 Life cycle

 The definitive host within this life cycle is primarily canines, and occasionally felines, and in rare cases young children.
-The intermediate hosts include fleas (Ctenocephalides spp.) and chewing lice.
+The intermediate hosts include fleas (Ctenocephalides spp.) and chewing lice (Trichodectes spp.).
 The first stage in the life cycle is when the gravid proglottids are either passed out through faecal matter, or actively crawl out of the anus of the host.
 The gravid proglottids once out of the definitive host release eggs.
 Then, an intermediate host (the larval stage of a flea or chewing louse) will ingest an egg, which develops into a cysticercoid larva.
 The cysticercoid larva remains viable, but is not infective to carnivores until the flea hatches to an adult and begins feeding on a host (e.g. a dog).
 Approximately 36 hours after the flea has consumed a blood meal, the infective metacestode develops inside the flea.
 The metacestode larva must be ingested in a flea by the dog or cat during grooming in order to develop.
 Humans can also become infected by D. caninum by accidentally ingesting an infected flea.
 In the small intestine of the definitive host, the metacestode develops into an adult tapeworm, which reaches maturity 4–6 weeks after ingestion.
 This adult tapeworm produces proglottids, and over time, the proglottids mature and become gravid and eventually detach from the tapeworm and the life cycle starts all over again.